 Policy Recommendations for safeguarding and promoting IRF's contribution to circular economy and decarbonisation:

-- Safeguard to access to EU funding for CCUS projects for IRF. - Ensure that the rules for monitoring of carbon removals take into account the specificities of IRF, e.g., the heterogenous nature of the feedstock. - Acknowledge the full spectrum of CCU applications in the Carbon Removal Certification mechanism.
+- Safeguard to access to EU funding for CCUS projects for IRF. - Ensure that the rules for monitoring of carbon removals take into account the specificities of IRF, e.g., the heterogenous nature of the feedstock.

 ENDNOTES